ynput/ayon-documentation/website/docs/addon_keycloak_admin.md

 ![Create realm](assets/keycloak/keycloak-roles.png)

 When user logs in, assigned client roles in Keycloak are matched to role mapping settings of the addon and if there is a match, Ayon role and Access groups are assigned to the user.
-If no Keycloak role matches and "Default role" is enabled, the user is assigned the default one. if "Default role" is disabled, the user is denied access to Ayon.
+If no Keycloak role matches and "Default role" is enabled, the user is assigned the default one.
+If "Default role" is disabled, the user is denied access to Ayon.

 Users are matched using their email address.
 If the user with the same email already exists in Ayon, the existing account will be used and access rights updated according to Keycloak addon rules.
 Otherwise, a new user is created and the first part of the email address (before @) will be used as their username.

 ![Create realm](assets/keycloak/keycloak-addon-settings.png)

 Roles are re-applied every time the user logs in.
 Identity Providers and User Federation
 Configure any identity providers (e.g., Google, Facebook) or user federation (e.g., LDAP, Active Directory) for your realm as needed.
 This allows for authentication using external user databases or social logins.

 Please refer to Keycloak documentation for more information on configuring identity providers and their mapping to client roles.